What's happened

 How we got here

 Yang joined SNL as a writer in 2018, became a featured player, and was promoted to the main cast.
 He was the show's first Chinese American cast member and one of few LGBTQ+ performers.
-His notable characters included a gay Oompa-Loompa and the Titanic iceberg.
-His departure was anticipated, with some considering leaving earlier for other opportunities.
+Over his tenure, he gained popularity for characters like the iceberg that sank the Titanic and a gay Oompa-Loompa.
+His departure comes amid a wave of cast exits and his increasing involvement in film and podcasts, including 'Las Culturistas' and upcoming voice roles.

 Go deeper